hulsy/hulsy/README.md

 - 👋 Hi, I’m @hulsy
-- 👀 I’m interested in web dev, learning new languages, databases, game dev
+- 👀 I’m interested in web dev, learning new languages, databases, game dev, crypto and web3
 - 🌱 I’m currently learning computer programming at Algonquin College, mainly Java atm.
 - 💞️ I’m looking to collaborate on ... anything really
 - 📫 How to reach me ... message me on discord @Lowtown #7979